bykhov/jetson/configure.md

-# Jetson configuration (Native, without Docker container)
+# Jetson configuration
+**Goal:** Usage of
+* Headless (no GUI)
+* Tensorflow 2+
+* Python by remote SSH usable by a modern IDE with breakpoints, variable inspector, Copilot and etc. - [Dataspell](https://www.jetbrains.com/dataspell/) in my case.
+* Native, without Docker container
+* *(optional)* JupyterLab 3+ with variable inspector
+* Note: `cv2.imshow` does not work for a remote connection

+## General setup
-## Wi-Fi
+### Wi-Fi

-For some unknown reason, Wi-Fi does not work out of the box.
+For some unknown reason, Wi-Fi does not work out of the box during the start-up setup.

-Steps:
+The followingt steps helped me:

 1. Reboot:
    `sudo reboot`